malloydata/malloy/demo/malloy-demo-composer/README.md

 source: flights is flights_base {}
 ```
-You should now see the name of your new source appear in the top left menu, and when you click the start icon in the top menu you should be able to save named queries and see them appear inside the new source.
-You can edit these, add additional fields, etc. _Note: Only the last source in a `.a.malloy` file will appear in the menu._
+You should now see the name of your new source appear in the top left menu, and when you click the start icon in the top menu you should be able to save named queries and see them appear inside the new source. _Note: Only the last source in a `.a.malloy` file will appear in the menu._

+The composer is a two-way tool; saved queries are saved into this source by the app, but you can also add/edit named queries, add fields, joins, etc.

 ## Development